Last Updated on November 25, 2020 by Anisa

 Let me tell you more about Lonely Planet’s new book, The Ultimate Travel List (2nd edition) and why you need your own copy.

-Note: I was gifted a copy of the Ultimate Travel List by Lonely Planet so that I could provide a fair review for my readers.
+Note: This post contains affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
+I was gifted a copy of the Ultimate Travel List by Lonely Planet so that I could provide a fair review for my readers.
 Lonely Planet has also offered a copy for me to give away to one of my readers in the UK.

 About the Ultimate Travel List